DelaramDoroud/Functional-and-Security-Testing-Techniques/README.md

 ---

 ## ✅ Functional Testing Part
-Your assignment is to design and implement end-to-end test suites for four different web applications, measuring the effort required in **manual development** vs **AI-assisted development**.
+This assignment is to design and implement end-to-end test suites for four different web applications, measuring the effort required in **manual development** vs **AI-assisted development**.

 ### Applications Tested
 - **ExpressCart**